-The recommended starting dose of OZEMPIC® is 0.25 mg once weekly.
-OZEMPIC® 0.25 mg is not a therapeutic dose.
+The recommended starting dose of Ozempic[®] is 0.25 mg once weekly.
+Ozempic[®] 0.25 mg is not a therapeutic dose.
 After 4 weeks, the dose should be increased to 0.5 mg once weekly.
 If additional glycemic control is needed after 4 weeks, the dose may be increased to 1 mg once weekly to further improve glycemic control.
-The maximum recommended dose is 1 mg once weekly.
+If additional glycemic control is needed after 4 weeks, the dose may be increased to 2 mg once weekly.
+The maximum recommended dose is 2 mg once weekly.